Josale/Kalkulator-podatkowy/README.md

 - **User Input:** Collect income, costs, and tax rate from the user.
 - **Real-Time Calculation:** Calculate different types of taxes (lump sum, flat tax, scale tax) based on the inputs.
-- **Best Option Display:** Suggest the best tax option based on the user's financial situation.
+- **Best Option Display:** Suggest the best tax option based on the user's inputs.
 - **Error Handling:** Provides feedback for invalid inputs.

 ## Technologies